sujit4/web-world-retro/README.md

 This project is set up with a CI/CD pipeline for automatic deployments:

-1. The code is hosted on GitHub: [https://github.com/sujit4/web-world-retro](https://github.com/sujit4/web-world-retro)
+1. The code is hosted on GitHub
-2. Automatic deployments are configured through Vercel
+2. Automatic deployments are configured through GitHub Actions and Vercel
 3. When changes are pushed to the `main` branch or when a pull request is merged into `main`, the application is automatically deployed to production

+### Deployment Configuration

+The deployment is configured using:
+- GitHub Actions workflow (`.github/workflows/deploy.yml`)
+- Vercel configuration (`vercel.json`)

+### Required Secrets for GitHub Actions

+The following secrets need to be set in your GitHub repository settings:
+- `VERCEL_TOKEN`: Your Vercel API token
+- `VERCEL_ORG_ID`: Your Vercel organization ID
+- `VERCEL_PROJECT_ID`: Your Vercel project ID

+### Environment Variables

+Create a `.env` file based on the `.env.example` template for local development.
+For production, set these environment variables in your Vercel project settings.

 ### Development Workflow